6 Essential Oils To Use On Your Next Self-Care Day

 Self-care is important!
 You should find some time for yourself soon.
 When was the last time you took a self-care day?
 Have you heard any of these before from folks in your life?
 I certainly have, and honestly, as much as I adore the people, most of the time, someone telling me to take self-care doesn’t result in me taking time for myself.
-I’m someone who needs that awareness to come from within or build in into my schedule.
+I need that awareness to come from within or build into my schedule.

-I wish I could be someone who drops what they’re doing and makes self-care time when suggested by others.
-But, instead, I work better with scheduling a day or time into my planner ahead of time.
-This allows me to feel relaxed and get all the tasks (or most) stressing me outdone.
-Usually, when folks make self-care day suggestions, I’m in a high-stress time were leaving my current tasks would result in more stress.
+I wish I could be someone who drops what they’re doing and makes self-care time when others suggest.
+But instead, I work better by scheduling a day or time in my planner ahead of time.
+This makes me feel relaxed and get all the tasks (or most) stressing me out.
+Usually, when folks make self-care day suggestions, I’m in a high-stress time where leaving my current job would result in more stress.

-Over the past year, I’ve built in when planning for my self-care day which essential oils I will use during this time.
-Each essential oil helps you in different ways and planning out what I think I’ll need, and I’ve found it to be incredibly helpful with my self-care day.
-So, next time you have a self-care day planned, why not pop some oil in a diffuser and give it a try!
-See what kinds of emotions of feelings the oils evoke and enjoy the day.
+Over the past year, I’ve built in when planning for my self-care day which essential oils I will use.
+Each essential oil helps me plan out what I think I’ll need, and I’ve found it incredibly helpful with my self-care day.
+So, next time you plan a self-care day, why not pop some oil in a diffuser and try it?
+See what emotions or feelings the oils evoke and enjoy the day.

 I encourage you to speak with a health professional before using essential oils.

-I use Revive Essential Oils for all my oils as I trust their brand and the science behind their oils.
+I use Revive Essential Oils for all my oils because I trust their brand and science.
 If you’re interested in Revive essential oils, click here to get 10$!

 Essential Oils To Use For Self-Care